-When the USER whose account is active and enabled has reasonable access to the Service provided by Cato, subject to the exclusions defined in Downtime Minutes below.
+2.2.
+“Available” or “Availability” shall mean the time during which a Site is active, enabled and has reasonable access to the Service provided by Cato, subject to the exclusions defined in Downtime Minutes below;

-The number of days in the month multiplied by 1,440 minutes per day.
+2.13.
+“Total Monthly Minutes” shall mean the number of days in the month multiplied by 1,440 minutes per day;

-User is responsible to first verify if a broader service disruption has already been reported at: https://status.catonetworks.com/.
-In case a service disruption has already been reported which is applicable to the User’s problem, Cato shall not be obligated to respond to a support ticket, as the issue shall be considered as already being addressed, and progress updates should be provided via https://status.catonetworks.com/
+4.1.
+Customer is responsible to first verify if a broader service disruption has already been reported at: https://status.catonetworks.com/.
+In case a service disruption has already been reported which is applicable to the Customer’s problem, Cato shall not be obligated to respond to a support ticket, as the issue shall be considered as already being addressed, and progress updates should be provided via https://status.catonetworks.com/.

 |Categorization||Criteria||Initial Response Time||Status Update|